 - Broccoli, Cauliflower

-- And lots and lots of Sweet Bell Peppers (green and red)
+- And lots and lots of Peppers (both sweet bells and the spicer poblano/jalapenos)

 - Plus whatever else may be in season and looks good (corn on the cob, tomatoes, avocados, etc)